murphyb2/DevPortfolio/README.md

 This web app showcases my portfolio of photographs.
 It implements an administrator interface to upload and display images as well as update the about page.

-Also contains the front end application called Hiking Trails.
+Also contains the front end ReactJS application called Hiking Trails.

+Contains WIP application for NYC subway data visualization.

 ### Prerequisites